 Physical asset resources that are required for a process segment shall be presented as physical asset segment specifications.

 Table 82 defines the relationship roles for the physical asset segment specification.
+Table 83 defines the attributes for the physical asset segment specification.